Mesothelioma and the Law: Trust Funds, Compensation and Class Action Lawsuits

 Many Canadians still face regular exposure to asbestos at schools, workplaces and even residences.
 When claims are made, compensation comes mainly from bankruptcy trusts of asbestos companies set up for exposure.
 Manufacturers of asbestos products were forced to pay compensation in U.S. courts and many went into bankruptcy where funds were set up to deal with future claims.
 New trust funds are still being opened where companies who resisted bankruptcy gave up fighting the claims in court.
 Even with clear evidence that you or a loved one are the victim of asbestos exposure because of a mesothelioma diagnosis, building a case for specific trust fund compensation is very complex.
 An asbestos claim lawyer still has to prove exposure to specific asbestos products.
 This requires investigation as to which asbestos products were on the market and in a workplace where the victim was at the time of exposure.
 Some asbestos trusts list specific worksites as asbestos “hotspots” and accept entitlement to compensation where a victim worked there during certain years.
 Unfortunately, few of the listed asbestos hotspots are in Canada.
 Some Canadian workplaces have been added as a result of claims made by our clients.
 Every step of the way, entitlement to mesothelioma compensation can be limited by less-than-qualified legal representatives.
 It is a tricky path, and you should travel it with the guidance of a proven expert.
 As US based lawyers are not familiar with Canadian workplaces or how the Canadian system works it is best to be represented by lawyers in Canada who know about asbestos and who will do the necessary work and research to document a claim.

-In Canada there is a right for most victims to apply for Workers Compensation benefits as an alternative to the US asbestos trusts.
+In Canada there is a right for victims exposed to asbestos in their jobs to apply for Workers Compensation benefits as an alternative to the US asbestos trusts.
 Workers Compensation does pay medical expenses which are not covered by the asbestos trusts.
 They also pay for loss of income for younger victims who would otherwise still be in the workforce.
 A person can not claim Workers Compensation and also claim from the asbestos trusts.
 We have the knowledge and experience to advise you on that choice.

 Miskin Law has its offices in Peterborough and Whitby, in Southern Ontario.
 Whether you are in the Greater Toronto Area or anywhere else in Canada, we happily correspond by phone, letter, fax, email and home visits.
 No other lawyers in Canada have our unique expertise in mesothelioma cases and its nuances.
 Contact us for a free consultation so that we can start working to help you.